 - 5. HBRA has posted a map of Humboldt Bay at the main Boathouse and Adorni that includes traffic patterns and any known hazards. - i.
 Each rower should review the local traffic patterns and become familiar with landmarks that may be referenced by Coaches during practice plan and safety briefings. - ii.
 Coaches, coxswains, and sculling boat bow persons are responsible to know and follow the traffic patterns and avoid hazards. - iii.
-Traffic Pattern includes: - In the Woodley Marina area, stay toward the center and Eureka side of the channel. - Boats traveling in opposite directions should pass Port-side to Port-side by default unless clearly communicated alternate intent is given. - iv.
+Traffic Pattern includes: - Pretend the water channel is a street with lanes for two-way traffic .
+Follow the same traffic rules as if you were driving. - Boats traveling in opposite directions should pass Port-side to Port-side by default unless clearly communicated alternate intent is given. - At the Woodley Marina area - West Bound Stay within the lane but closer to the center of the channel as boats leaving their dock may not see you if rowing very close to ends of the docks. - East Bound Be aware that boats traveling west may be closer to the center of the channel than the center of their lane. - At the Home Channel Bridge (near HBRA Boathouse) - The entire large span is the lane heading toward the Slough / Arcata - The smaller spans are in the lane heading toward the marina - Turning or changing lanes, look for traffic before you cross into the other lane. - iv.
 Known hazards include: - Shallow water at low / falling tide on land spits - Fixed Channel markers (typical 19 green, 21 green, and others) - Fixed docks (particularly the Bonnie Gool dock) - Bridge Abutments - Numerous old timber piles near shorelines - 6.
 HBRA has a logbook system for the purpose of tracking boats and persons on the water.
 Everyone on the water should be signed in and out.
 The purpose of the logbook system is to monitor that rowers have returned to shore. - i.
 Coaches, Coxswains, and sculling bow persons, who are launching from the Main Boathouse, are responsible for recording departure and return of boats and crew members in the Main Boathouse Logbook. - ii.
 Use a separate logbook line entry for each boat to better enable accountability for each boat and crew. - iii.
-Coaches may also or alternately use a posted "White Board" to record boats and crew members as part of organized practice sessions.
-White Board information shall not be altered until crews are returned from the water. - iv.
-Scullers rowing out of the Adorni boathouse shall sign in and out on the Adorni logbook - v.
-The logbook form referenced as attachment is an example.
-Alternate forms may be used. - 7.
-Each person is 100% responsible for the whole boat and 100% accountable for their own oar, rigging, foot stretchers, seat and slide.
-Check to make sure that all equipment is functioning properly before leaving the dock.
-If you aren't sure, ASK!
-Check the following: - a.
-That nuts on the rigging are tight, position of your foot stretchers and the smoothness of your slide are acceptable. - b.
-That the forward end of the slide is blunt and will not gouge your calves. - c.
-That the persons in front and behind you have sufficient room for their complete stroke. - d.
-That the heel ties on your shoes are tied and in good condition. - e.
-That your seat fits your body.
-Adjust with seat pads or a different seat. - f.
-That your oar handle is properly sized. - g.
-That your oarlock height is proper. - h.
-That your clothing cannot become tangled in your seat or oar handle. - i.
-That you have proper safety devices on board, if warranted in your rowing shell. - ii.
-HBRA Coxswains shall wear a PFD at all times
+Coaches may also or alternately use a posted "White Board" or "Magnet Board" to record boats and crew members as part of organized practice sessions.
+White Board or Magnet Board information shall not be altered until crews are returned from the water. - iv.
+Non-coached scullers rowing out of the Main Boathouse shall sign in and out of the Main Boathouse Log book. - v.
+Scullers rowing out of the Adorni boathouse shall sign in and out on the Adorni logbook.